-On our luxury Tanzanian safari we stayed at Little Chem Chem.
-It’s known as the sunrise camp, and we were excited enough to beat the sun out of bed for our first morning game drive on our Tarangire safari.
+On our Tanzanian safari we stayed at a lodge known as the sunrise camp, and we were excited enough to beat the sun out of bed for our first morning game drive on our Tarangire safari.
 The camp peeps out of an acacia forest to overlook Lake Burungi, which had all but dried up for now, but as the first sun rays touched the gleaming expanse of salt left behind, we were rewarded with glowing pink and orange hues.

 Our destination was Tarangire National Park, which is known for its elephant.
 As we drove towards it, through the camp’s private concession, our guide, Wainwright, told us about them.
 He explained that while every effort is being made to stop poaching in Tanzania, it’s an ongoing battle.

 Before we saw any elephant, however, Wainwright spotted the concession’s resident white giraffe.
 ‘Look, there’s Omo,’ he whispered.
 ‘She isn’t albino, as you might think.
 She has a genetic condition called leucism, which affects her skin pigmentation only.
 You’ll see her eyes are a normal brown.’

 We sat next to Omo for a while, marvelling at the unique creature, before continuing on into Tarangire.
 As we arrived at a wide bend of the river, we saw our first herd of more than a hundred elephant.
 The water had shrunk to a narrow ribbon in the centre of its bed, and elephant were kicking at the dirt as though they’d lost something.
 We learned that more water flows underground, and they were searching for these subterranean streams.